IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Docker.md

 - Create `modify_osc_image.patch`
 - Create `packages` folder and copy the application packages downloaded from `app.igel.com` into `packages` folder
 - Copy the `osc iso image` and `modify_ocs_image` from osc preparestick folder
-- Follow notes in `run-docker.sh` to setup X11 items
 - Run `run-docker.sh` to create `artifacts` folder with the new iso image

 ### Save the following as `dockerfile`: